4 Min Read

 Developing a new itinerary, as one might imagine, is a pretty hefty undertaking with an extensive list of to-dos.
 Capturing the right photos for our brochures and website is just one piece of that larger puzzle.
 Our art director and staff photographer, David Vargas has been fortunate to visit some remote and remarkable parts of the planet where he captures the essence of each place—from its people and culture to its landscapes and wildlife.
-Most recently David returned from Guanacaste, Costa Rica where he photographed some of the elements guests will encounter on our brand-new itinerary, Wild Costa Rica Escape: Guanacaste's Coral Reefs & Volcanic Peaks.
-Scroll on to see a few of David’s favorite images from his trip and the story behind them. —As told to Lauren A. Greene
+In Guanacaste, Costa Rica, David photographed some of the elements guests will encounter on our new itinerary, Wild Costa Rica Escape: Guanacaste's Coral Reefs & Volcanic Peaks.
+Scroll on to see a few his favorite images from his trip and the story behind them. —As told to Lauren A. Greene

 Guanacaste is home to one of the largest tropical dry forest areas in the Americas and you’ll get to experience it at Rincón de la Vieja National Park which is where this photo was taken.
 You’ll start off in the green, lush forest and as you hike along, it slowly begins to transition from green to gold.
 The plant life starts to change, and you’ll see flora that is well-adapted to life in the dry environment.
 Dry forests are incredibly rare and unique.
 I’ve traveled a lot and have never seen anything like it before.
 To really show off that contrast between the two forests I focused on the color and composition here.